 - Mitchell Joannes House 902 S. Madison Street, built in 1901

 - William Wagner House, 1030 S. Monroe, built-in 1906

 - Cecil Baum House, 1101 S. Monroe, built-in 1924

 The Hazelwood Historic House Museum offers tours year-round.
-Different packages are available, including the Formal Tea Tour and the Astor Neighborhood Architectural Walking Tour.
+Different packages, including the Formal Tea Tour and the Astor Neighborhood Architectural Walking Tour, are available.
 Ready to experience life in the Victorian era?
 Book a tour on the Brown County Historical Society’s website.